 The purpose of the match report procedure for open 5G ProSe direct discovery is to allow a UE to send a ProSe application code that was matched during the monitoring operation and receive the corresponding ProSe application ID or the updated metadata, if there is no such a mapping stored locally or the metadata index in the ProSe application code indicates the metadata is updated.

-The UE shall only initiate the match report procedure if it has been authorized for open 5G ProSe direct discovery monitoring in the monitored PLMN based on the service authorization procedure.
+The UE shall only initiate the match report procedure if it has been authorized for open 5G ProSe direct discovery monitoring in the monitored PLMN or its subscribed SNPN based on the service authorization procedure.

 As a result of the match report procedure completing successfully, the UE obtains a ProSe application ID and potentially other information, which the UE may store locally and pass to the upper layers.